kenatiod/MUT/Understanding Machine Understanding.md

 #### 7.3.1 -- Escape from AI'catraz

-{ Insert illustration of a robot in a jail cell }
+{ Insert Fig. 7.3.1 -- illustration of a robot in a jail cell }

 _Alice chews on an electronic stylus_